Jaseci-Labs/jaseci/docs/docs/tutorials/quickstart/quickstart.md

 This output shows that the sentinel was created.
 Note that we've also made this the "active" sentinel that will be used as the default setting for any calls to the Jaseci Core APIs that require a sentinel be specified.

-At this point, Jasei has registered our code and we are ready to run walkers!
+At this point, Jaseci has registered our code and we are ready to run walkers!

 4. Now let's run our walker on the root node of the graph we created and see what happens!